bogzbonny/yeehaw/_TODO.md

 01. tab key not working to go between widgets in pane_scrollable_test (nor escape?) - works for scrollablepane now, but not for pane_with_scrollbars
+01. widget_organizer should extend regular organizer not be its totally own thing

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+01. translate tabs
+     - just use buttons as the tabs?!
+       - maybe not for tab dragging?
+         - have a few buttons that live after the tabs (for the a + button for instance)
+     - button click should have the button as an input such that it can change colour when selected

+01. translate file_navigator

 01. support taffy as a layout structure.
      - Taffy low-level API (MUST use master branch)